martin-berlin/website/content/home/about.md

 # About me

-I'm a PhD candidate in economics at the Swedish Institute for Social Research (SOFI) at Stockholm University, expecting to graduate in August 2017.
+I'm a PhD candidate in economics at the Swedish Institute for Social Research (SOFI) at Stockholm University.
+I will defend my thesis, [Essays on the Determinants and Measurement of Subjective Well-Being](http://su.diva-portal.org/smash/get/diva2:1092457/FULLTEXT01.pdf), on 18 August 2017.
 I'm broadly interested in the economics and psychology of subjective well-being (SWB).
 My research concerns SWB in relation to economic conditions and time use, and different issues related to the measurement and conceptualization of SWB.